Check out all the blog posts in this series:

 - Revise and Polish Your Application Essays

 You’ve completed your first essay draft – this is a great milestone!
-Outstanding essays are not sprung into the world on the first try, however, so now it’s time to revise and edit.
+But outstanding essays are the result of multiple drafts, so now it’s time to revise and edit.
 Here’s how to get the job done:

 “Although I have been responsible for a lot of exciting projects, I want to move into management, which might not happen on my current path.”

 What kind of projects?
 What made them exciting?
 Why wouldn’t a management path be open to the writer?
 Has this been explained?
-Let’s resuscitate this sleepy prose by adding appropriate details:
+Let’s wake up this sleepy prose by adding appropriate details:

 “My role as a product manager for a midsized giftware business has allowed me to develop my creativity as well as my communication, market research, and social media skills.
-As exciting as it has been to have helped plan and release our innovative kitchen tabletop lines, whose designs are based on famous Impressionist paintings, I want to move more into management, which seems unlikely at this family-owned and -managed company.”
+As exciting as it has been to have helped plan and release our innovative kitchen tabletop lines, I want to move into management, which seems unlikely at this family-owned and -managed company.”

 Adding details takes more room, but those details make your essay come alive.
 When you are tight on space, rather than cutting back on detail, choose to write about fewer examples, and simply provide greater detail for each of them.
-This will be much better than offering a laundry list of vague accomplishments or character traits you feel you have.
+This will serve you far better than offering a laundry list of vague accomplishments or character traits you feel you have.
 “Show, don’t tell” remains a cardinal rule in writing.

 2. Ditch the passive voice.
 Using the active voice instead will liven up and tighten your writing.
 Consider the following passive-voice sentence:

 This passive construction is draggy.
 Remodel the sentence by moving the “doer” of the action to the beginning.
-This will not only highlight your leadership role but also save you six words:
+Doing so in this case not only highlights the writer’s leadership role but also cuts three words:

 4. Assess your essay for overall quality control.
-Now that you have set it aside, come back to and reviewed it, and heard how it sounds, ask yourself whether the essayz has achieved the goal you set for it.
-Do you sound like the incredibly focused, thoughtful, and energetic individual you hope to present yourself as?
+Now that you have come back to your essay and reviewed it after setting it aside for a while, ask yourself whether the draft has achieved the goal you set for it.
+Do you sound like the focused, thoughtful, and energetic individual you hope to present yourself as?
 If not, continue tweaking your essay until you are confident that the voice you have created on the page reflects positively on you.

 Summary Tips: